Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/theProtocolStack.md

 The theoretical model of the protocol stack that was designed is called the OSI model[^2].
 The designers came up with $7$ different layers that they believed to be the most clear division between how network protocols should be defined.

-However, they took to long, and their model/protocols weren't free, so nobody used them.
+However, they took to long, and their model/protocols weren't free, so nobody used them[^3].
 Instead people came up with the TCP/IP system which designed two protocols (TCP for transport, and IP for network), and said "I literally don't give a fuck what happens outside of this, you do you".
 Since then, the ideas of the OSI model have bled and merged with the TCP/IP model, to the point that people still refer to them as "layers", and some "layers" from the OSI model were pulled over.
 Our book uses the TCP/IP model.

 {{< figure library="true" src="computerNetworking/page2_osi_tcp.png" title="Two Different Protocol Stacks" lightbox="true" >}}